-The Application includes both mandatory and optional sections (see Table 1: Application Package Documentation for a complete list on page 8).
+Table 1: Application Package Documentation contains a complete list of Application sections.
 Mandatory sections must be completed in their entirety.
 Complete data and information will expedite review and award.
-The Grantee must notify the DOE Programmatic Project Officer (PO) upon submission of the State Plan Application in PAGE.
-If sufficient progress to negotiate the final Grantee Plan Application is not being made, DOE reserves the right to put a hold on the funds the Recipient can draw down under the Automated Standard Application for Payments (ASAP) System.
+The Grantee must notify the DOE Programmatic Project Officer (PO) upon submission of the Grantee Plan Application in PAGE.
+If sufficient progress to negotiate the final Grantee Plan Application is not being made, DOE reserves the right to withhold recipient funds drawn from the Automated Standard Application for Payments (ASAP) System.
 DOE does not guarantee or assume any obligation to reimburse costs incurred in the performance of the agreement if the award is not approved.

-For all supporting documents (saved as PDF files) that are attached to the SF-424 Application in PAGE, Applicants are requested to use the naming conventions used in Table 1 (i.e., the "Suggested File Name") or similar file names, to enable DOE reviewers to quickly identify the contents of attached documents.
+For all supporting documents (uploaded as PDFs) that are attached to the SF-424 Application in PAGE, Grantees are requested to use the naming conventions used in Table 1 (i.e., the "Suggested File Name") or similar file names, to enable DOE reviewers to quickly identify the contents of attached documents.